Purpose

 Since

-the spring of 1994, the Breast Cancer List has been available
+1994, the Breast Cancer List has been available on the

-on the Internet for women and men who have breast cancer,
+Internet for women and men who have breast cancer, their

-their families and friends, medical and other caregivers,
+families and friends, medical and other caregivers, researchers,

 discussion list is free.